When Iberia won’t pay your compensation claim

 I got up to the counter at 8:30.
 I had been waiting in line for 6 hours.

-The lady behind the counter was nice, maybe because the client before her was an angry young American woman.
-So when I got there she was apologetic and helpful.
-I had automatically been rebooked for a flight on the afternoon of the 1st (30 hours away).
-I asked her to give me a similar seat to what I had paid for (Iberia charges 40 euros per leg for seating on these international flights).
-She did and printed out a boarding pass for the next day.
-I asked for a hotel voucher which she gave me (but I couldn’t check in until 12 which meant another 3 hours to kill in the airport).
+The lady behind the Iberia counter was nice.
+She rebooked me for a flight on the afternoon of the 1st of November (30 hours away).
+She printed out my boarding pass for the next day.
+I asked for a hotel voucher which she gave me…but I couldn’t check in until 12 which meant another 3 hours to kill in the airport.
 Finally, she gave a breakfast voucher for the restaurant downstairs (which, as I would find out, only covers you for a croissant and coffee).

 It took 10 minutes and I was done.